 The Securities House successfully lists YIACO Medical Company K.S.C., one of the largest market players in the local pharmaceutical and medical services sector, on the Kuwait Stock Exchange.

-The Securities House enters the International Islamic Banking industry by establishing its subsidiary Gatehouse plc in the United Kingdom to operate as a Shariah-compliant wholesale deposit-taking investment bank.
+The Securities House enters the International Islamic Banking industry by establishing its subsidiary Gatehouse plc in the United Kingdom to operate as a Shariah-compliant wholesale deposit-taking commercial bank.

 Gatehouse receives authorization to act as a wholesale deposit-taking bank that is regulated by the UK Financial Services Authority.
-Gatehouse Bank starts to develop Shariah products and spread its expertise across international markets.
+Gatehouse Bank starts to develop Shariah financing products.

 Gatehouse Bank receives additional capital injection from new and existing shareholders to raise the paid-up share capital to GBP 150 million.
 The Kuwait Investment Authority (KIA), one of the largest sovereign funds in the world, becomes a key strategic shareholder of the bank.